wojtekmaj/react-calendar/README.md

 #### Legacy browsers

-If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-Calendar.
+If you need to support Internet Explorer 11, you will need to use React-Calendar v4.

 #### My locale isn't supported!
 What can I do?